 - 27% more likely to get arrested during their high school years

-There’s minor caveat to this set of data: it’s from 1995.
-We use it because since then, no similar meta-analyses have been conducted which correlate time teens spend participating in extracurricular activities with the likelihood they’ll engage in risky or problematic behaviors.
+There’s a minor caveat to this set of data: it’s from 1995.
+We use it because since then, no similar meta-analyses have been conducted which correlate the time teens spend participating in extracurricular activities with the likelihood they’ll engage in risky or problematic behaviors.

 [Quick refresher: a meta-analysis is when researchers choose a large number of peer-reviewed journal publications and pool the data.
 They then apply statistical analyses which allow them to identify major trends like those mentioned in the bullet points above.]

 However, various individual studies confirm the general theme presented by the gigantic 1995 meta-study: teens involved in extracurricular activities – i.e. hobbies – are less likely to participate in risky or problematic behaviors than teens who aren’t involved in extracurricular activities.
 Before we leave the big picture data to discuss the flipside – why hobbies are good for teens – we need to mention three interesting wrinkles researchers found in the numbers.

 Three Curious Facts About Extracurricular Activities

 - Sports.
 Participation in varsity school sports increases the likelihood a teenager will engage in both typical underage drinking and binge drinking.

 - Arts.
 Participation in band, orchestra, chorus, or drama decreases the likelihood a teenager will engage in all problem behaviors, including dropping out of school, smoking, using illicit drugs, and binge drinking.

 - Drinking.
 Participation in extracurricular activities of any sort does not reduce the likelihood that teens will engage in typical (non-binge) underage drinking.